 GLAA Board Members

-During my executive career I served as the UK’s Immigration Services Commissioner, CEO of the Human Fertilisation and Embryology Authority and the first CEO of the Financial Services Compensation Scheme.
+In my executive career I worked at both HM Treasury and the Home Office.
+At the latter I was Private Secretary to two Home Secretaries.
+I also served as the UK’s Immigration Services Commissioner, CEO of the Human Fertilisation and Embryology Authority and was the first CEO of the Financial Services Compensation Scheme.

 My current Non Executive roles include Chair of the Fire Standards Board, Chair of the National Guardian Office’s Accountability and Liaison Board and Deputy Chair of the Valuation Tribunal Service.
 I also chair two charities.
 In addition, I am a Board member of the College of Policing and the Fundraising Regulator, where I chair the Code of Standards Committee.
 I also act as the Independent Appointed Person for the Greater London Authority, and as an independent member of the Office for Students’ Audit Committee.
 My previous appointments include the General Medical Council, the University of London, and the Advertising Standards Authority.
 Before entering the public sector, I worked as a solicitor in private practice and was a Lecturer in Law at Manchester University.

 I was Group Human Resources Director of Bakkavor plc, a global provider of fresh prepared foods from 2013-2018.
 My previous roles include Global Human Resources Director at the British Council and senior HR positions with Cadbury plc.

 In 2019, I was appointed as a member of the Senior Salaries Review Body.
 I am currently a Trustee of Christian Aid and was a Trustee of the Whitehall and Industry Group between 2014 and 2019.